malfattti/garden/The Craft of Research.md

 			-  here you state why you are pursuing your topic: to answer a question important to you
 			-   I am trying to learn about the *causes* of the disappearence of large North American mammals because I want to find out whether they were hunted to extinction
 		- answer so what? by motivating your questions
+		- here you find out whether your your questions could interest not just you but others
 		-